Empirical Analysis of Pull Requests for Google Summer of Code: Threats to Validity

 \subsection{Internal Validity}

 Internal validity refers to the extent to which the observed results can be attributed to the research methods used, rather than external factors.
-This includes issues that may arise from the dataset or the methods of analysis. \begin{itemize} \item \textbf{Bias in data collection.} The dataset used for the study was sourced from only GitHub repositories of projects that participated in the Google Summer of Code program.
-Since this program in being run by only Google, there is possibility that the projects follow specific coding practices, use particular technologies, or operate in niche domains.
-Hence, it is possible that the findings may not be representative of broader software development practices. \item \textbf{Incomplete review comments.} Reviewers may not comment on all issues in the code due to time constraints or priorities.
+This includes issues that may arise from the dataset or the methods of analysis. \begin{itemize} \item \textbf{Bias in data collection.} The dataset used for the study was sourced solely from GitHub repositories of projects that participated in the GSoC program.
+Since this program in being run by only Google, there is a possibility that the projects follow specific coding practices, use particular technologies, or operate in niche domains.
+Hence, the findings may not be representative of broader software development practices. \item \textbf{Incomplete review comments.} Reviewers may not comment on all issues in the code due to time constraints or priorities.
 As a result, important problems or suggestions for improvements may be overlooked in the analysis. \end{itemize}